 You can go to some of these stores who sell only from ethical and sustainable brands, look at their list of what brands they are selling and go onto the websites of those specific brands and see all of their items, as the retailers with many brand only chose a few of the clothings from each brand.

-Follow ethical fashion-guru’s on social media.
-They often mention brands who are good, and call out Greenwashing when deserved.
+Follow ethical fashion-gurus on social media.
+They often mention brands that are good, and call out Greenwashing when deserved.
 Some people I recommend following for ethical fashion is:

 Nowadays clothing has become somewhat disposable.
 The majority of the clothing produced today are made with poor quality, without longevity in mind and in many cases even planned obsolescence(made to break within a certain time with the intent to create a need for the customers to buy new)